makefu/LinuxTT/README.md

-# Linux TechTips - the Live Distribution for Linux and Security Professionals
+# Linux Tech Tips - the Live Distribution for Linux and Security Professionals

 Welcome to Linux Tech Tips (short **LinuxTT**), a [NixOS](https://nixos.org) based Live Distribution with the focus on security professionals and linux power users.